 Need some practical help with the whys and hows of social distancing?
 Here’s two good suggestions based on information from Asaf Bitton, a primary-care physician, public-health researcher, and the director of the Ariadne Labs, at Brigham and Women’s Hospital and the Harvard T. H. Chan School of Public Health: A short one –Social Distancing: This is Not a Snow Day

-A much more detailed one: How to practice social distancingcoronavirus, executive orders, Mississippi COVID-19, Northeast MS news, politics, social distancing, Tupelo MS
+A much more detailed one: How to practice social distancingcoronavirus, executive orders, Mississippi COVID-19, politics, social distancing, Tupelo MS